Umami Pot

 Step 3

 Bring the pot to a boil and skim off any scum that rises to the surface.
-Place the noodles into the pot, under the chicken, and cook without stirring until two-thirds of the cooking time indicated on the instant ramen package has elapsed.
+Add the noodles to the pot, placing them under the chicken, and cook without stirring until two-thirds of the cooking time indicated on the instant ramen package has passed.

 instant ramen_instruction-4